Robinsonwells/case-assistance/README.md

 Click "Import"

-Step 3: Configure Environment Variables (Optional)
+Step 3: Configure Environment Variables
-If you need custom Supabase configuration, add these in Vercel:

-- `VITE_SUPABASE_URL` - Your Supabase project URL
+In Vercel Dashboard: **Settings → Environment Variables**

+**Required:**
+- Name: `PERPLEXITY_API_KEY`
-- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key
+- Value: Your Perplexity API key (from [Perplexity API Dashboard](https://www.perplexity.ai/settings/api))

-IMPORTANT: The Perplexity API key should ONLY be configured in Supabase (not Vercel).
-See Step 3 in the installation section above.
+- Environments: Production, Preview, Development

+This is the ONLY environment variable you need.
+The serverless function at `/api/perplexity` will use it to make secure API calls.

 Step 4: Deploy
 Vercel auto-deploys on git push